maihoonprince/cryptoHunter/README.md

 Crypto Hunter is built using a combination of front-end and back-end technologies to deliver a seamless user experience:

+- **uAgent**: A Fetch.ai library for building user agent, used for the communication bettween different agents and borrow information from other agents.
 - **React.js**: A JavaScript library for building user interfaces, used for the front-end development of Crypto Hunter.
 - **Node.js**: A JavaScript runtime environment, used for the server-side development of Crypto Hunter.
 - **Express.js**: A web application framework for Node.js, used to build the back-end API for Crypto Hunter.